pi-hole/docs/docs/api/index.md

     }
     ```

-In contrast, errors have a uniform appearance to ease a programatic treatment:
+In contrast, errors have a uniform style to ease their programatic treatment:

-!!! failure "Example reply: Error (unauthorized access)"
+???+ failure "Example reply: Error (unauthorized access)"

     ``` json
     {